WildernessLabs/Documentation/docs/Meadow/Meadow.OS/Cellular/index.md

 <p align="center" style="font-size: smaller;">Quectel BG95-M3 click board with Meadow F7v2 Feather setup</p>

 ### Quectel M95 - GSM2 click board
 To configure the hardware, start by connecting the necessary jumpers for communication between the Meadow device and the cell module.
-Then make the necessary connections to suply and turn on the cell module.
+Then make the necessary connections to supply and turn on the cell module.
 Finally, connect an antenna to the click board.

 #### Connecting serial pins (UART)
 To use this module you will need to connect the **Meadow F7v2 Feather** `D00` and `D01` pins to the `TX` and `RX` click board pins, respectively, to establish the data communication between them.

 #### Power-up and supply pins
 Also, you need to connect the **Meadow F7v2 Feather** `D10` pin to the `PWK` **Quectel GSM2 click board** pin, to turn on the module.
 Additionally, connect the `3.3V` and `GND` pins from the **Meadow F7v2 Feather** to their corresponding pins on the click board.
-It's recomended to provide a 5V power supply to the click board `5V` and `GND` pins, since this module require more energy than the LWPA modules (**BG95-M3** and **BG770A**).
+It's recommended to provide a 5V power supply to the click board `5V` and `GND` pins, since this module requires more energy than the LWPA modules (**BG95-M3** and **BG770A**).
 If you are using another click board for the **M95** module, you need to connect the `D10` pin to the equivalent power-up pin.

 #### Attaching an antenna
 Finally, establish a connection by attaching a GSM antenna (Rubber ducky) with an SMA Plug connector, aiming for a preferred gain of 5 dBi (recommended) while ensuring a minimum gain of 2 dBi (required), and insert a SIM card into the cell module.